scalabli/quo/docs/printing_text.rst

         This page is also useful if you'd like to learn how to use formatting in other places, like in a prompt or a toolbar.
-Just like :func:`~quo.inscribe` takes any kind
+Just like :func:`~quo.print` takes any kind
         of "formatted text" as input, prompts and toolbars also accept "formatted text".

 ``Formatted text``